camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/process-applications.md

 auto-deploy feature and instead uses the required `META-INF/processes.xml` as an indicator for resource scanning.
 This also allows all `processes.xml` configuration features described [here] ({{<relref "user-guide/process-applications/the-processes-xml-deployment-descriptor.md">}}).

-To use it just put `@EnableProcessApplication` annotation to you Spring Boot application class:
+To use it, just add the `@EnableProcessApplication` annotation to your Spring Boot application class:

 ```java
 @SpringBootApplication